harsh-vish14/blogs-svelte/src/posts/arrays-in-js.md

 // Output: [1, 2, 3]
 ```

+> Time Complexity is O(N) because we have travel whole array

 ### Merging arrays:

 You can merge two or more arrays into a single array using the spread syntax.
 This is a quick and efficient way to combine arrays without modifying the original ones.